-What are calico and tortie cats?
+What are calico and tortoiseshell cats?

 The calico and tortie coat colour/pattern occurs in both random-bred as well as purebred cats with both long and short coats.

-Melanocytes are cells which produce melanin, which are microscopic granules found in the hair, skin, and iris of the eyes.
+Melanocytes are cells that produce melanin, which are microscopic granules found in the hair, skin, and iris of the eyes.
 The size, shape and arrangement of melanin granules are responsible for the colour of the cat’s coat.
 Cats have two types of melanin, black-based eumelanin and orange-based pheomelanin.
 Eumelanin is spherical and absorbs almost all light, which gives black pigmentation, pheomelanin granules are elongated and produce the red coat colour.

 The genes are located within the chromosome, and each gene has a fixed position within the chromosome known as the locus (or loci in plural), an allele is a variant form of a gene and is located at the same place (locus).